right-rudder/NV-Flight/src/content/blog/How-Long-Does-It-Take-to-Get-Your-Private-Pilot-License.md

 ---

-If you’d like a personalized game plan, **chat with your NV Flight instructor** about your schedule and goals, we’ll help you map a realistic path to your checkride.
+If you’d like a personalized game plan, **chat with your NV Flight instructor** about your schedule and goals.
+We’ll help you map a realistic path to your checkride.

 Until next time!